 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its cash held in bank accounts as at September 30, 2018.
+The Company's primary exposure to credit risk is on its cash held in bank accounts and at cryptocurrency exchanges as at December 31, 2018.
 The majority of cash is deposited in bank accounts held primarily with one major bank in Canada so there is a concentration of credit risk.
 This risk is managed by using a major bank that is a high credit quality financial institution as determined by rating agencies.
+The Company limits the total assets held at cryptocurrency exchanges.